 Of the woodworking I do, I find toy-making the most fun.
 It’s a chance to be creative, work to lighter tolerances using [much] simpler joinery, make a kid happy, and use up scrap wood.

-Here’s a picture of a train set I just finished.
+Here’s a picture of a train set I made.
 It’s made entirely of scrap wood, save a $1 dowel, using hand tools(*).
 The darker wood is douglas fir and the lighter wood is cheap warped SPH (spruce-pine-hemlock) framing that I planed straight.
 The dowels (chimneys, axles) are oak.

 (*) My only powertool is a small proxxon drill press I use to drill pilot holes for my chuck and brace.